 As John Maxwell writes in The 21 Irrefutable Laws of Leadership, “Victorious leaders have one thing in common: they share an unwillingness to accept defeat.”
-Let’s face it: if you’re constantly leading your team to failure, you’re probably not a very good leader.
+Let’s face it: if you’re constantly leading your team to failure, you’re probably not a good leader.

 Maxwell’s Law of Victory states that “good leaders find a way for their teams to win.”
 They don’t allow failure to be an option.
-However, it takes a strong leader and a strong team to pull this off.
+However, it takes a strong leader and team to pull this off.

 Three Components of the Law of Victory

 The Law of Victory has three main components.
 The first is the unity of vision.
 Teams succeed only when their members share a unified vision; each member must be in it for the team, not for their gain.
 Everyone must work in harmony toward the company’s success.